-Mike Soto-Class founded the Center for a New Economy (CNE) in 1998, and since then has steered CNE into becoming one of the most credible and influential voices in Puerto Rico.
-Beggining in 2014, CNE has been recognized yearly as one of the Top Think-Tanks to Watch by the Global Think Tank Report of the University of Pennsylvania.
+Miguel A. Soto-Class founded the Center for a New Economy (CNE) in 1998, and since then has steered CNE into becoming one of the most credible and influential voices in Puerto Rico.
+Beginning in 2014, CNE has been recognized yearly as one of the Top Think-Tanks to Watch by the Global Think-Tank Report of the University of Pennsylvania.

-Mike has served as member of the Community Innovator’s Lab at MIT in Boston, Massachusetts, and the YouthSave Advisory Board at the New America Foundation in Washington, D.C.
+Mike has served as member of the Community Innovator’s Lab at MIT in Boston, Massachusetts; the YouthSave Advisory Board at the New America Foundation in Washington, D.C.; and a Co-Chair of Re-Imagina, the Advisory Commission for a Resilient Puerto Rico.
 In 2008, he was selected as an Aspen Institute Ideas Fellow.

-He is currently the Yale Alumni Schools Director for Puerto Rico and the Virgin Islands, as well as a member of the Board of Directors of the Baldwin School of Puerto Rico; Endeavor Puerto Rico; Espacios Abiertos, an organization dedicated to growing civic capacity and promoting transparency in Puerto Rico; Co-Chair of Re-Imagina, the Advisory Commission for a Resilient Puerto Rico; and an Emeritus Member of the Advisory Council for the Conservation Trust of Puerto Rico.
+He is currently the Yale Alumni Schools Director for Puerto Rico and the Virgin Islands, as well as a member of the Board of Directors of the Baldwin School of Puerto Rico, Endeavor Puerto Rico, and an Emeritus Member of the Advisory Council for the Conservation Trust of Puerto Rico.

 Mike has a B.A. from Yale University and a Juris Doctor from Vanderbilt University.